josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 If you configure an app-wide provider in the `@NgModule()` of `AppModule`, it overrides one configured for `root` in the `@Injectable()` metadata.
 You can do this to configure a non-default provider of a service that is shared with multiple applications.

-Here is an example of the case where the component router configuration includes a non-default [location strategy](guide/router#location-strategy) by listing its provider in the `providers` list of the `AppModule`.
+Here is an example of the case where the component router configuration includes a non-default [location strategy](guide/router#location-strategy) by listing the associated provider in the `providers` list of the `AppModule`.

 <code-example header="src/app/app.module.ts (providers)" path="dependency-injection-in-action/src/app/app.module.ts" region="providers"></code-example>